Economic and Political Overview

 Main Sectors of Industry

-Romania has a labour force of 8.38 million people out of its 19.1 million population, though this number has been decreasing over the last decade due to the massive migration of Romanian workers to Western European countries.
-Agriculture represents around 4.3% of Romania's GDP and employs 21% of the country's active population (World Bank, latest data available).
-The main resources and agricultural production in Romania are cereals, sugar beets and potatoes.
-However, production remains very low in comparison with the country's potential capacity (more than one-third of the land is arable).
+Romania has a labor force of 8.29 million people out of its 19.1 million population, though this number has been decreasing over the last decade due to the massive migration of Romanian workers to Western European countries.
+Agriculture represents around 4.5% of Romania's GDP and employs 18% of the country's active population (World Bank, latest data available).
+The main resources and agricultural production in Romania are cereals, sugar beets, and potatoes.
+However, production remains very low compared to the country's potential capacity (more than one-third of the land is arable).
 About 25% of the country is covered by forests (especially around Transylvania), and the logging industry is developing very fast.
-Romania has a limited energy dependence thanks to coal, oil, gas and uranium reserves.
-According to data from Eurostat, Romania is0 the seventh-biggest agricultural producer in the European Union.
-The turnover of Romanian agricultural companies was estimated at RON 58 billion in 2022, a record level due to inflationary pressures and subsidies granted by the authorities, which counterbalanced a marked decrease in crop production (KeysFin).
+Romania has limited energy dependence thanks to coal, oil, gas, and uranium reserves.
+According to data from Eurostat, Romania is the seventh-biggest agricultural producer in the European Union.
+The turnover of Romanian agricultural companies was estimated close to RON 80 billion in 2023, based on the persistence of inflationary pressures and the estimated increase in annual crop production of 24% (KeysFin).

-The industrial sector contributes 27.8% of the country's GDP and employs 30% of the active population.
-Thanks to inexpensive labour, its industry is diversified and competitive.
+The industrial sector contributes 28.9% of the country's GDP and employs 33% of the active population.
+Thanks to inexpensive labor, its industry is diversified and competitive.
 Historically, manufacturing companies and the industrial sector represent the backbone of Romania's economy.
-For this reason, foreign direct investors are involved in heavy industry (metallurgy, steel), the manufacturing of vehicle parts, building and construction, petroleum refining and textiles.
+For this reason, foreign direct investors are involved in heavy industry (metallurgy, steel), the manufacturing of vehicle parts, building and construction, petroleum refining, and textiles.
 According to figures from the World Bank, the manufacturing sector alone contributes 16% of GDP.
-Data from the national statistical office show that Romania's industrial production fell by an unadjusted 1.8% year-on-year in 2022 due to drops in electricity, thermal energy, gas, steam and air conditioning production and supply (-9.4%), mining industry (-2.8%) and processing industry (-0.4%).
+Data from the national statistical office show that, in 2023, Romania witnessed a year-on-year decline of 4.9% in its unadjusted industrial production.
+Manufacturing output went down by 4.6%, that of electricity by 9.2%, while the mining sector recorded an increase of 1.9%.

-Romania's economy is mainly centred on the services sector, which represents 58.2% of GDP and employs around 49% of the nation's workforce.
-Tourism, in particular, has been booming in recent years, reaching an all-time high of 13.26 million in 2019 (between domestic and foreign tourism).
-The sector showed positive signs of recovery in the first ten months of 2022 when the total number of tourists reached 9.6 million (of which 13.7% were foreigners – data INSEE).
+Romania's economy is mainly centered on the services sector, which represents 57.6% of GDP and employs around 49% of the nation's workforce.
+Tourism, in particular, has been booming in recent years: the number of tourists visiting the country in 2023 rose 10.5% on the year, reaching 13.65 million, a level above those recorded before the pandemic (data INSEE).
 The technology sector has also seen consistent growth in recent years, due to the emergence of a high-qualified workforce whose cost is lower than the European average.
 Romania's ITC sector accounts for around 6.2% of GDP (Romanian Software Industry Association).
 The Romanian banking sector comprises 34 credit institutions: three banks with full or majority Romanian state-owned capital, four credit institutions with majority domestic, private capital, 19 banks with majority foreign capital and eight branches of foreign banks.
 About 68.2% of the Romanian banking sector’s assets are held by institutions with foreign capital (European Banking Federation).
+In 2023, Romania experienced a year-on-year increase of 1.9% in its retail sales on a seasonally and working-day unadjusted basis (INSEE).

 Breakdown of Economic Activity By Sector Agriculture Industry Services